Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 ~~~~~~~~~~~~~
 A frequent source of errors for web-sites is broken links and missing pages
 behind those broken links.
 Testing for these involves clicking each link
-and veryfying the expected page behind that link loads correctly.
+and verifying the expected page behind that link loads correctly.

 *Need to include a description of how to design this test and a simple example.
 Should that go in this section or in a separate section?*